shreeraman96/geocoding_utils/README.md

 # geocoding_utils
-### simple library with utility functions to use ARCGIS functions
+### simple library with utility functions to use ARCGIS developer functions

 #### How to use:
 * Setup an ARCGIS online paid account